-Last week, Diane dropped a line asking for information about the spending habits of the average American.
+Last week, Diane dropped a line asking for information about American consumer spending.
 She wrote:

 I am trying to find sites that will provide average spending habits — such as how much an average person spends on food per week or how much a family spends on entertainment, that sort of thing.
 I am hoping to see where my habits line up with someone of similar means in the same part of the country.